ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 3. Merged DeGreaser's localization with ListoPatches and fixed a bunch of duplicates, typos, and errors.
 4. Combined all of the ListoPatches treasuretables into one mega file so there aren't multiple entries for the same treasure table.
 Did you know Listo adds/moves loot to 161+ "unique" locations?
 5. Slightly decreased buffs to enemy static and scaling HP on the easy and default CX configs (-0.01).
 Slightly increased buffs to enemy static and scaling HP on the hard CX config (+0.005).
+6. Made further small tweaks to various enemies or enemy types.
+Updating vulnerabilities/immunities, giving a little more or less health, tagging Sarevok as ethereal, making sure the phase spider matriarch has consistent design with other spiders (like aversion to fire) so that the experience of fighting her children translates better to fighting her.

 ## Listonomicon v10.4 CatDude Edition